'All Quiet' leads as stars, royalty attend UK film awards - KESQ

 The harsh world outside showbiz intruded on the awards when Bulgarian journalist Christo Grozev, who works for investigative website Bellingcat, said he had been “banned” from the awards because of a risk to public security.
 He features in the BAFTA-nominated documentary “Navalny,” about jailed Russian opposition politician Alexei Navalny.

-The Metropolitan Police said it would not comment “on the safety of an individual or the advice they may have been given.

-“However, the situation that journalists face around the world and the fact that some journalists face the hostile intentions of foreign states whilst in the U.K. is a reality that we are absolutely concerned with,” the force said in a statement.
+The Metropolitan Police said it would not comment “on the safety of an individual or the advice they may have been given.”
+But the force noted that “some journalists face the hostile intentions of foreign states whilst in the U.K.”